-You've been out.
+Have you or a loved one been arrested for intoxication assault after being involved in an accident?
+It can very easily to happen to anyone who consumes alcohol, then drives and become involved in an unfortunate accident.
+Consider this, you've been out.
 You had a few drinks.
 You drove.
 You got into an accident.
 And someone got hurt.
-Because you allegedly drove while intoxicated, you may risk a Driving While Intoxicated (DWI) charge, but because someone was injured in the accident, it is more likely you will be charged with an offense accompanied by more severe consequences: Intoxication Assault.
+Because you allegedly drove while intoxicated, you may risk a Driving While Intoxicated (DWI) charge, but because someone sustained "serious bodily injury" in the accident, it is more likely you will be charged with an offense accompanied by more severe consequences: Intoxication Assault.

 If you are reading this for a friend or family member who was just arrested for intoxication assault, you need to know the government is already working on building their case against your friend or family member.
 It may be necessary given the facts to get an accident reconstruction team immediately to the scene to preserve favorable evidence.
 Favorable evidence that could defeat this charge can be destroyed with time.
-It is imperative that you immediately retain an experienced and skilled lawyer who has a proven track record of defeating the government's evidence in an intoxication assault case.
+It is imperative that you immediately retain an experienced and skilled Board Certified DWI lawyer Doug Murphy who has a proven track record of defeating the government's evidence in intoxication assault cases.

 Texas takes prosecuting drinking and driving offenses seriously, and so should you, especially if (1) you were not legally intoxicated; (2) there were issues with the traffic stop and subsequent police investigation, including field sobriety tests or breath and blood tests; and (3) you did not cause the accident.
 It is important to contact a reputable DWI lawyer who will identify mitigating factors and/or defenses to your particular situation, build a strategic defense, and tirelessly advocate on your behalf with either the prosecution or before a judge and jury.